Miller Arts Scholars Artist Minigrants

 - Field work related to an artistic discipline

 - Consumable supplies for creating new works of art.
-The purchase of MAJOR equipment such as cameras, computers, musical instruments, etc. will not be supported.
-Minor equipment purchases, especially when related to supplies will be considered.
+Minor equipment/technology purchases, especially when related to supplies will be considered.

 - Educational materials